covid-at-home/covid-at-home/level1.md

 ### Don't Get Infected

-*(Or infect others should you happen to be asymptomatic / feel fine, but actually have and can transmit COVID-19... )*
+*(Or infect others should you happen to be asymptomatic / feel fine, but actually have COVID-19...
+Asymptomatic cases are still infectious.)*

 Where possible, follow the instructions from authorities.
 This includes some of the by-now familiar guidelines for social distancing: